Garam Masala Recipe, the essential ingredient of Indian Kitchen | Recipe for the perfect Garam Masala for your Indian curries.

 Homemade Spice mixes

 Most of the spice mix in Indian homes are made using Dry Whole spices.
 The spices are dried in sun for 1-2 days then lightly roasted and grind to fine powder.

 The practice of dry roasting the spices to make mix, is followed since olden times.
 One reason that my elders tell me, as during those times the spices were picked up from markets, washed then sun dried.
 Any kind of moisture or humidity will give damp masala that won't stay for long.
 Also, roasting kills any kind of worms or bugs' eggs if present.

 Roasted spices are then ground to fine powder and then packed in airtight jars or bottles.
 It stays good for about 2-3 months and even longer when refrigerated.

-There is no 1 standard recipe for Garam Masala or any of the spice mixes .
+There is no 1 standard recipe for this homemade Masala or any of the spice mixes .
 Each family has their own versions.
 And every recipe is different from the other.
 Homemade Masala recipes in Indian homes are passed down from one generation to the other and each family may have a different set of spices with different measurements.

 It is mildly spiced.
 If you want a more spicier version, you can add a tsp of additional black pepper to it.